 GRACIE, T. S. Private.
 From New Zealand.
 Transferred to the East Lancashire Regiment.
 Commemorated on the Auckland Online Cenotaph.

 GRAHAM, B. S. L. Private.
 Reported missing at defence of Vieille Chapelle 9-11/04/1918 in KEH History.
-Not recorded as DoW or KIA.
+Not recorded as Died of Wounds or Killed in Action.

 GRANT, Fred.
 D/18075.
-Private 1st Dragoons, Private KEH, Private Corps of Dragoons with same regimental number for all - entitled to British War and Victory medals with no overseas service recorded on MIC.
+Private 1st Dragoons, Private KEH, Private Corps of Dragoons with same regimental number for all - entitled to British War and Victory medals with no overseas service recorded on Medal Index Card.
 British War Medal offered for sale on electronic auction site March 2020.

 GRATER, Montague 408.
 Private served pre-WW1 KEH with 'D' Squadron.
 Born in 1880 in Stoke Newington, England and prior service with 1st Volunteer Company, Royal Fusiliers in South Africa 11/05/1900-10/06/1901 attached to the 2nd Battalion.
 Promoted to Colour Sergeant, Royal Fusiliers by 1912.
 Arrived in France 21/04/1915 as a Private 'B' Squadron.
 Commissioned as a Second Lieutenant Oxfordshire and Buckinghamshire Light Infantry 17/11/1917.
 Died in 1951 in Islington, London.
 Awarded Queen's South Africa medal with bars Cape Colony, Transvaal and South Africa 1901 and the Territorial Forces Efficiency Medal.
 Applied for 1914/15 Star trio from St John's Park, London.
 Deemed ineligible for Silver War Badge.
 Noted in Old Comrades Association 1952.
 Photograph shown of him as Colour Serjeant, Royal Fusiliers in 1912.